Free web harmonium

 Move to a real controller when you want full-size spacing.

-If laptop shortcuts are only your starting point, you can stay on the same page and switch to a MIDI controller for a more natural key feel.
+If laptop shortcuts are only your starting point, you can stay on this web harmonium page and switch to a MIDI controller for a more natural key feel with the same harmonium online interface.

 Connect a controller